 Got a Front Wheel Drive Vehicle?

 Is AWD or 4WD better in sand?
 Front wheels will dig in almost instantly on loose sand.
 Rear-drive is better, but there's no substitute for 4WD.
 A proper part-time 4WD system with a low range and a locked center differential will get you through almost any beach sand (like this photo of Daytona Beach).
 A full-time AWD road car will get you through but be aware of ground clearance and low gear.
 Sometimes low gear isn't really low enough, and you could overheat the transmission moving at low speeds.
+Try lowering your tire pressure.
 Things are already hot enough on the beach!
 The heavier your vehicle is the more it will sink in the Florida sand.
 You’ll also have better clearance if the vehicle is lighter (this seems to apply to more than trucks, in our experience!)

 Follow These 5 Tips for Driving on Beach Sand